-Problem Check Blank well 1. that the Chromogen/Substrate solution has 0.100 OD450nm not become contaminated during the assay Calibrator 0 arbU/ml > 0.200 OD450nm that the washing procedure and the washer settings are as validated in the pre qualification study; after blanking that the proper washing solution has been used and the washer has been primed with it before use; that no mistake has been done in the assay procedure (dispensation of positive calibrators instead of Cal 0 arbU/ml); 4. that no contamination of the Cal 0 arbU/ml, or of the wells where this was dispensed, has occurred due to positive samples, to spills or to the enzyme conjugate; contaminated with positive samples or with the enzyme conjugate 6. that the washer needles are not blocked or partially obstructed.
-Calibrator 10 arbU/ml that the procedure has been correctly performed; that no mistake has occurred during its < CAL 0 + 0.100 distribution; 3. that the washing procedure and the washer settings are as validated in the pre qualification study; 4. that no external contamination of the calibrator has occurred.
-Calibrator 250 arbU/ml that the procedure has been correctly performed; < 2.000 OD450nm that no mistake has occurred during the distribution of the calibrator; that the washing procedure and the washer settings are as validated in the pre qualification study; 4. that no external contamination of the calibrator has occurred.
-Calibrator 250 arbU/ml > 3.500 OD450nm that the washing procedure and the washer settings are as validated in the pre qualification study; after blanking that the proper washing solution has been used and the washer has been primed with it before use; that an anistely has been does in the approximation. that no mistake has been done in the assay procedure; that no contamination of the Cal 250 arbU/ml, or of the wells where this was dispensed, has occurred due to positive samples, to spills or to the enzyme conjugate; that micropipettes have not become contaminated with positive samples or with the enzyme conjugate that the washer needles are not blocked or partially obstructed.
+Problem Check Blank well > 0.100 OD450nm that the Chromogen/Substrate solution has not become contaminated during the assay Calibrator 0 arbU/ml > 0.200 OD450nm after blanking 1. that the washing procedure and the washer settings are as validated in the pre qualification study; 2. that the proper washing solution has been used and the washer has been primed with it before use; 3. that no mistake has been done in the assay procedure (dispensation of positive calibrators instead of Cal 0 arbU/ml); 4. that no contamination of the Cal 0 arbU/ml, or of the wells where this was dispensed, has occurred due to positive samples, to spills or to the enzyme conjugate; 5. that micropipettes have not become contaminated with positive samples or with the enzyme conjugate 6. that the washer needles are not blocked or partially obstructed.

+Calibrator 1. that the procedure has been correctly 10 arbU/ml performed; 2. that no mistake has occurred during its < CAL 0 + 0.100 distribution; 3. that the washing procedure and the washer settings are as validated in the pre qualification study; 4. that no external contamination of the calibrator has occurred.
+A !!! .
+Calibrator 1. that the procedure has been correctly 250 arbU/ml performed; < 2.000 OD450nm 2. that no mistake has occurred during the distribution of the calibrator; 3. that the washing procedure and the washer 3. that the washing procedure and the washer settings are as validated in the pre qualification study; 4. that no external contamination of the calibrator has occurred.
+Calibrator 1. that the washing procedure and the washer 250 arbU/ml settings are as validated in the pre qualification 3.500 OD450nm study: after blanking 2. that the proper washing solution has been 3 used and the washer has been primed with it before use; 3. that no mistake has been done in the assay procedure: 4. that no contamination of the Cal 250 arbU/ml. or of the wells where this was dispensed, has occurred due to positive samples, to spills or to the enzyme conjugate; 5. that micropipettes have not become contaminated with positive samples or with the enzyme conjugate 6. that the washer needles are not blocked or partially obstructed.